GlobalWebIndex/challenge-python-v1/README.md

 - Python 3.8 is used (not 3.10) and Poetry as package manager.
 - Django is used to create the model.
 - Postgres database to pesist the model.
-  - on the images:
+  - more on the images:
-    - the images are held in the file system in the folder dinopedia/images
+    - the images are held in the file system in the folder dinopedia/media/images
       - this folder is further structured to hold images for each dinosaur separately
-      - TODO a folder media which would allow to keep our other types of files more tidy would be better
     - the database hold only the path to the image.
 - Docker with docker compose is used to containerize the app; some care is needed for
-  - the creation of the volumes
+  - the creation of the volumes,
   - the creation of the superuser, and
-  - the migrations
-  - TODO: add a volume for the database
+  - the migrations.

 PgAdmin is used to check that everything in the database are as planned (both for the local development and for the docker)